Buying or selling a home in Ocala?

-Purchasing a home is an intimidating event for many people, but with a bit of planning ahead of time, it isn't all that confusing with a bit of up-front planning.
+Purchasing a home is an intimidating event for a lot of people, but it isn't all that confusing with a bit of up-front planning.

-Step 1 – Prepare to buy a home
+Step 1 – Get ready to purchase a home

-It's likely that you'll want to make a check list of features you need to have, get a plan of what neighborhoods you'd like to live in, and start planning around your budget.
+You'll most likely want to make an index of features you need to have, plan for what neighborhoods and school districts you'd like to live in, and start planning your budget.

-A good rule to adhere to is that your mortgage payment should be less than 1/3 of your monthly income.
+A good rule of thumb to go by is that your mortgage payment should be around 1/3 of your net monthly income.

-Step 2 – Talk to a real estate agent in Ocala
+Step 2 – Speak with a real estate agent

 This is where I can help.

-We'll plan a time to meet so we can talk about your real estate needs and get an idea of your future plans.
+We can schedule a time to get together so we can talk about your real estate needs and get an idea of your upcoming plans.

-We'll talk about everything from neighborhoods, schools in the Ocala area, the mortgage and housing industries, to any other economic factors that could affect your purchase today or in the future.
+We'll discuss neighborhoods, schools in the Ocala area, the mortgage and housing industries, and any other economic factors that could potentially affect your buying decision today or in the future.

-In addition, I'll assist you in getting started on your loan.
+In addition, I'll assist you with getting started on your loan.

-They can help you decide which kind of loan is best for you, as well as help you get approved.
+They will assist you in figuring out which kind of loan is best for you and help you get approved.

-Following our first meeting, I'll start searching for available houses on the market that are a great fit for you.
+After our first meeting, I'll start looking for houses on the market that best suit you.

-I'll get a sneak peek of many of the houses and remove the duds, and then we'll schedule appointments to view the houses whenever it's convenient for you.
+I'll research many of the houses and ignore the duds, and then we'll schedule appointments to view the houses at a time that's convenient for you.

-When we tour houses, I'll show you the good features, as well as negative ones.
-I'll even ask you what things you like and don't like.
+As we view the homes, I'll call attention to good features, as well as negative ones.
+I'll even ask you to talk about things you like and don't like.

-For the most part, buyers change their list of must-haves as we tour homes and some features become more essential than others.
+It's pretty common for buyers to revise their list of must-haves as we tour houses and some items become more important than others.

-If that's the case, I'll look through the listings again and narrow it down to the home you've been wishing for.
+If such is the case, I'll go back through the listings once again and trim it down to the home of your dreams.

-My awareness of the Ocala market is an imperative aspect in your home search.
-And I can assure you I'm familiar with all the neighborhoods and schools, and I can let you know which areas are "hot" and demand immediate action and some that are "cold" and allow for more consideration.
+Your agent's awareness of the Ocala market is an imperative aspect in your home search.
+And I can assure you I'm familiar with all the neighborhoods and schools, and I can let you know which areas are "hot" and require prompt action and the ones that are "cold" and allow for more examination.

-When we tour homes, I'll be sure to tell you when the seller's list price has room for negotiation and when I think the home is "priced to sell."
+When we tour houses, I'll let you know if the seller's list price has room for bargaining or if I believe the home is "priced to sell."

-If things don't add up, just call me at 352-237-4343 or e-mail me at , and I'd be glad to answer any questions you may have.
-My market knowledge will keep you a step above the rest throughout the entire process.
+If things don't add up, call me at 352-237-4343 or e-mail me at , and I'd be glad to answer any questions you might have.
+My knowledge of the market will help you stay a step above the rest throughout the entire process.

 I know we'll find the home of your dreams in the Ocala area.
-When we do, I'll meticulously create your home purchase offer.
+When we do, I'll carefully develop your real estate purchase offer.
 The offer will be tailored to suit your needs and the home, including several contingencies.
-A few examples are obtaining financing, carrying out the home inspection, and a clean title.
+A few examples are obtaining financing, finishing the inspection, and a clean title.

-Upon submitting your purchase offer, you'll want to present "earnest money."
-This is a cash deposit given to a seller to secure the offer to buy the property and is usually put towards the closing costs.
-If your offer is accepted, we should close on the property about 30 to 60 days after.
-This allows plenty of time for your mortgage financing.
+When we present your purchase offer, most likely you'll need to submit "earnest money."
+This is a cash deposit given to the home seller to secure the offer to buy the property, and it's most often put towards the closing costs.
+If your offer is accepted, we should close on the home about 30 to 60 days after.
+This allows necessary time for your mortgage financing.

 Step 6 – Negotiate the deal

-Unfortunately most deals don't close on the first offer – it's pretty common to receive a counter offer.
-Don't let this discourage you.
-We'll talk about whether or not to take the counter offer, present our own counter offer, or decline the seller's offer and move on.
+Most contracts don't close on the initial offer, and it's pretty common to receive a counter offer.
+Don't let this alarm you.
+We'll talk about whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and go on.

-After we sign the final sales contract, you'll begin working with your mortgage lender to close the loan.
+Upon completing the deal, you'll begin working with your lender to close the loan.

-If you're pre-qualified, it shouldn't take much time at all, but you'll need to keep in close contact with your lender.
+If you've been pre-qualified, this won't take long at all, but you should to stay in close contact with your lender.

-And I'll care for all the property information your lender needs to close the loan.
+And I'll sort out all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

 Your lender will provide you with a Loan Estimate (LE) outlining closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of taking your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of receiving your loan application.

-This estimate rests on the loan amount.
-RESPA requirements mandate that it has to include all closing costs and be within a precise range of accuracy, and I'll analyze the estimate and let you know if it all looks adequate.
+The estimate depends on the loan amount.
+RESPA requirements order that it has to involve all closing costs and fall within a tight range of accuracy, and I'll go over the estimate and let you know if it all looks permissible.

-Then it's time to close on your house.
-This will most often occur at a title company or escrow office and will probably be a smooth and relaxing affair.
+Then we'll close on your house.
+This will likely happen at a title company or escrow office and will likely be a smooth and comfortable affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, simply contact me at 352-237-4343 or e-mail me at .
+And if you have any questions, make sure you contact me at 352-237-4343 or e-mail me at .